-We had accounts receivable related to revenues from Sino-foreign jointly managed education programs and study abroad consulting services of \$339,465, \$518,191 and \$833,174 as of June 30, 2020, December 31, 2019 and 2018, respectively.
+We had accounts receivable related to revenues from Sino-foreign jointly managed education programs and study abroad consulting services of \$925,730 and \$833,174 as of June 30, 2019 and December 31, 2018, respectively.
 We have fully collected the December 31, 2018 outstanding accounts receivable during the period of January to April 2019.
-For the outstanding accounts receivable of \$518,191 as of December 31, 2019, we fully collected before June 2020.
-For the outstanding accounts receivable of \$339,465 as of June 30, 2020, we fully collected by October 2020.
+For the outstanding accounts receivable of \$925,730 as of June 30, 2019, we have fully collected during the subsequent period of August to early September 2019.

-In addition, we had contract receivable of \$4,491,759 as of June 30, 2020, primarily derived from providing technological consulting services for smart campus solutions to Chinese universities / colleges, and contract receivable of \$2,711,039 and \$2,577,423 as of December 31, 2019 and 2018, respectively, primarily derived from providing technological consulting services for smart campus solutions to Chinese universities / colleges.
+In addition, we had contract receivable of \$2,287,063(including current and non-current portion of \$1,072,266 and \$1,214,797, respectively) and \$2,577,423 (including current and non-current portion of \$960,237 and \$1,617,186, respectively) as of June 30, 2019 and December 31, 2018, respectively, primarily derived from providing technological consulting services for smart campus solutions to Chinese universities/ colleges.
 The balance due within one year and more than one year was based on the contracted payment terms with Chinese universities/ colleges.
-As of December 31, 2018, we had outstanding short-term contract receivable of \$960,237 primarily related to FMP "smart campus" projects, we fully collected such amount by December 2019.
-In 2019, approximately \$0.8 million (RMB5.56 million) FMP long-term contract receivable was reclassified as short-term.
-As of December 31, 2019, our short-term contract receivable included \$1,543,478 receivable from FMP and \$95,735 receivable from other Chinese universities/colleges.
-Subsequently, in June 2020, we collected approximately \$0.4 million (RMB 2,740,000) short-term contract receivable from FMP.
-The long-term contract receivable will be collected in 2021 based on the contract payment terms.
-In connection with the FMP "smart campus" projects, financing component resulted from a timing difference when control is transferred and the collection of cash receipts that may impact future cash flows amounted to \$164,993 as of December 31, 2019.
+As of December 31, 2018, we had outstanding short-term contract receivable of \$960,237 primarily related to FMP "smart campus" projects, we collected RMB 2 million (USD \$291,256) in April 2019 and collected the remaining \$518,608 by December 2019.
+During the six months ended June 30, 2019, approximately \$350,234 (RMB 2.4 million) FMP long-term contract receivable has been reclassified as short-term.
+As of June 30, 2019, our short-term contract receivable included \$1,020,725 receivable from FMP and \$51,541 receivable from other Chinese universities/colleges.
+The remaining long-term contract receivable will be collected in 2020 and 2021 based on the contract payment terms.
+In connection with the FMP "smart campus" projects, financing component resulted from a timing difference when control is transferred and the collection of cash receipts is not significant to impact future cash flows, therefore, no financing income was reported as of June 30, 2019.
 We had not incurred any bad debts with Chines universities/colleges in the past in connection with our undertaking of these services, and accordingly we consider the contract receivable fully collectible.
-As of June 30, 2020, current portion of contract receivable associated with FMP 2017 contract amounted to \$1,830,541, including receivable of \$1,202,962 for services completed before December 31, 2019 and receivable of \$627,579 for services completed during the six months ended June 30, 2020.
-The COVID-19 outbreak and spread caused school closures until May and June 2020, and as a result, the collection of the December 31, 2019 contract receivable balance has been delayed.
-As of the date of this prospectus, for our current portion of contract receivable balance as of June 30, 2020, we collected approximately \$0.8 million (RMB 5.7 million) from FMP, and expects to collect the remaining \$1 million by March 31, 2021.

-Our contract liabilities, which are reflected in our consolidated balance sheets as deferred revenue of \$165,299, \$562,056 and \$149,560 as of June 30, 2020 and December 31, 2019 and 2018, respectively, consist primarily of our unsatisfied performance obligations as of the balance sheet dates.
-The December 31, 2019 deferred revenue balance primarily consisted of \$302,640 deferred revenue associated with our Sino-foreign jointly managed academic programs, and \$259,416 deferred revenue associated with our "smart campus" projects when we received advance payment form customers while the projects had not been completed as of December 31, 2019.
+Our contract liabilities, which are reflected in our consolidated balance sheets as deferred revenue of \$614,641 and \$149,560 as of June 30, 2019 and December 31, 2018, respectively, consist primarily of our unsatisfied performance obligations as of the balance sheet dates.
+The June 30, 2019 deferred revenue balance primarily consisted of \$197,358 deferred revenue associated with our Sino-foreign jointly managed academic programs and \$417,283 deferred revenue associated with the Company's studying abroad consulting services.
 The December 31, 2018 deferred revenue balance of \$149,560 primarily related to our Sino-foreign jointly managed academic programs.